 Students of the Pioneering Trinity College Course for People with Intellectual Disabilities Graduate

 Students of the pioneering university course for people with intellectual disability graduated at a ceremony in Trinity College Dublin’s Public Theatre today (November 10th).
-Twenty students were awarded with Certificates in Contemporary Living when they formally graduated at the ceremony.
+Twenty students were awarded Certificates in Contemporary Living when they formally graduated at the ceremony.

 The two-year Certificate in Contemporary Living course run by Trinity’s National Institute for Intellectual Disability (NIID), is the first full-time course of its kind in the university sector in Ireland.
 Based on its model, other courses are now being taught in a number of third level institutions both nationally and internationally.